Properties of several fuzzy set spaces: Introduction

-The results in \cite{huang} are obtained on the realm of fuzzy sets on $\mathbb{R}^m$. $\mathbb{R}^m$ is a special type of metric space.
-It is natural and important to consider that when the realm is fuzzy sets on a general metric space, what are the characterizations of these convergence structures?
+The results in \cite{huang} are obtained on the realm of fuzzy sets in the $m$-dimensional Euclidean space $\mathbb{R}^m$. $\mathbb{R}^m$ is a special type of metric space (for simplicity, in this paper, $\mathbb{R}$ is used to denote the $1$-dimensional Euclidean space).
+Of course, it is worth to study the fuzzy sets in a metric space \cite{jarn, greco, greco3}.
+In this paper, the results are obtained on the realm of fuzzy sets in a general metric space $X$.
+We mainly discuss $H_{\rm end}$ metirc and $H_{\rm send}$ metric on $F^1_{USC}(X)$ including the relations among $H_{\rm end}$ metric, $H_{\rm send}$ metric and other convergence structures, and properties of $H_{\rm end}$ metric and $H_{\rm send}$ metric.

-In this paper, our discussion is on the realm of normal and upper semi-continuous fuzzy sets on metric spaces.
-It is shown that the $\Gamma$-convergence and the endograph metric still have level decomposition properties on compact positive $\al$-cuts fuzzy sets.
-On the basis of these results, we give the characterizations of total boundedness, relative compactness and compactness in the space of compact positive $\al$-cuts fuzzy sets equipped with the endograph metric, and in the space of compact support fuzzy sets equipped with the sendograph metric, respectively.